HorizenOfficial/eon/doc/howto/delegatedstakingcontract.md

 - Receive block rewards for staking
 - Handle distribution of the rewards between the different delegators of the forger.

 A [template implementation](/doc/howto/DelegatedStaking.sol) is provided for the contract.
-The implementation has the following features:

 ## Template implementation details